helix-iot/helix-sandbox/README.md

 ## FIWARE Cygnus

-Create a pressure sensor ip compatible on Orion Context Broker
+Creating a pressure sensor in the Orion Context Broker

 ```
 curl -X POST \